Rajion Neal

-Rajion Lashad Neal (born March 28, 1992) is an American football running back who is currently a free agent.
+Rajion Lashad Neal (born March 28, 1992) is an American former football running back.
 He played college football at Tennessee.
-Neal was signed by the Green Bay Packers as an undrafted free agent in 2014, and has also been a member of the Miami Dolphins, Oakland Raiders, Pittsburgh Steelers, and Cleveland Browns of the National Football League.
-Neal has also been a member of the Hamilton Tiger-Cats of the Canadian Football League, as well as the Memphis Express of the Alliance of American Football.
+Neal was signed by the Green Bay Packers as an undrafted free agent in 2014, and has also been a member of the Miami Dolphins, Oakland Raiders, Pittsburgh Steelers, and Cleveland Browns of the National Football League (NFL).
+Neal was also a member of the Hamilton Tiger-Cats of the Canadian Football League (CFL), as well as the Memphis Express of the Alliance of American Football (AAF).

-Early years
+Early life

 Neal attended Sandy Creek High School in Tyrone, Georgia.
 He helped lead the Sandy Creek football team to Class AAAA state championship in 2009, after he ran for 166 yards and one touchdown over Clarke Central.
 As a senior, he rushed for 1,816 yards on 291 carries (6.24 avg) and 33 touchdowns, earning the Georgia Sportswriters Class AAAA State Offensive Player of the Year.

-Considered a four-star recruit by Rivals.com, he was rated the 9th best running back prospect in the nation.
+Considered a four-star recruit by Rivals.com, he was rated the ninth best running back prospect in the nation.
 He accepted a scholarship from Tennessee over offers from Mississippi State and Penn State.